 The Income Approach is the most commonly used method in determining the value of a veterinary practice.
 It looks at a clinic’s cash flow (income and expenses) to determine its profitability.

-When using this approach, you’ll need to determine your operating profit, which is your EBITDA (expenses before interest, taxes, depreciation, and amortization) minus your yearly expenses.
+When using this approach, you’ll need to determine your operating profit, which is your EBITDA (earnings before interest, taxes, depreciation, and amortization) minus your yearly expenses.

 Because it’s so straightforward and effective at providing insight into the actual profitability of a practice, this approach is helpful whether you’re looking to sell or simply want to gauge how healthy your business is.